RomanBoiko/vu-editor/README.md

 vu-editor
 =========

-Minimalistic editor for pragmatic programmers
+Minimalistic editor for pragmatic programmers.
+Written in the bus 344

 Features:
 ---------